-Students in high school who wish to earn credit at Columbia College must:
+Students in high school who wish to earn credit

+at Columbia College must:

 - Submit the undergraduate application for admission to the Day Campus with a one-time, non-refundable \$35 fee.
-Applicants must submit completed applications no later than two weeks from the start of the semester to which they are applying. - 2.
-Request an official high school transcript and ACT or SAT score be sent directly to the Admissions office. - Present a 2.5 cumulative high school grade point average and a minimum 21 ACT/990 SAT or minimum 50th percentile class rank. - Provide written support from the high school principal or guidance counselor and a parent by completing the Columbia College dual enrollment form. - 5.
-Homeschooled students should contact the Admissions office for dual enrollment information.
+Applicants must submit completed applications no later than two weeks from the start of the semester to which they are applying. - Request an official high school transcript and ACT or SAT score be sent directly to the Admissions office. - Present a 2.5 cumulative high school grade point average and a minimum 21 ACT/990 SAT or minimum 50th percentile class rank. - Provide written support from the high school principal or guidance counselor and a parent or legal guardian by completing the Columbia College dual enrollment form. - Homeschooled students must complete steps 1-3 and submit a letter of written support from a parent or legal guardian by completing the dual enrollment form.